Scifabric/pybossa/doc/user/overview.rst

 (as long as the files have any of the mentioned file extensions, of course).

-Importing from an S3 bucket requires that the bucket visibility is set to *public* so its content can be seen and listed by PyBossa.
+Importing from an S3 bucket requires that the bucket visibility is set to *public* so its content can be seen and listed by PYBOSSA.
 To make a bucket public, go to your AWS management console and select the S3 service.
 Then select the bucket you want to make public and click on "Properties".
 Click on "Add more Permissions" and add a new one with "Grantee: Everyone" and the "List" checkbox selected,